Ideas, insights and perspectives on AI strategy and training.

 Philippa Cameron

 AI transformation fails when leaders treat it as something for IT to roll out.
-This edition examines why leaders must invest in their own AI education first.
+This article examines why leaders must invest in their own AI education first.

 January 2026